erhanhepyasar/Bidding/README.md

 The Bidding Project

-Run the test.BiddingTest::main file to see the sample output like below:
+Run the BiddingTest::main file to see the sample output like below:

 === Bidding Start ===